mobfarm/FastPdfKit/README.md

 ## Changelog

+# Update Novembre 27, 2012
+* Added an xmlURL property to the Kiosk MenuViewController to customize the list without subclassing.
+* Security framework added in xcconfig.

 # Update November 26, 2012
 * Improved handling of space glyph in the text
 * Bunch of small tweaks and fixes